Writing Without Your Voice, and With Someone Else's

 It’s your words, your hands, your keyboard.
 It might feel impossible to write as someone you don’t even know.

+Let’s say you have a client whose company is developing a new tech product.
 Usually, your client will give you a rundown of the technology aspect, so you needn't worry about that; you just need to write.
 You would then talk to your client for about forty minutes.

 All this information can be used to capture their voice!

-This is just a baseline though, sometimes you might need to look harder or push deeper depending on the client!
+This is just a baseline, though.
+Sometimes you might need to look harder or push deeper depending on the client!

-Finding Balance is Key.
+Finding Balance is Key

 As a college student, I have to remember when to write as myself and when to write for someone else.
-Putting it like that sounds easy, but it could become an inconvenience when you forget to make that distinction.
+Putting it like that sounds easy, but it can become an inconvenience when you forget to make that distinction.

-It Gets Easier to Find your Voice.
+It Gets Easier to Find Your Voice

 The best way I know to explain what it’s like to ghostwrite is when you’re invited to a friend’s house for the first time.